Planning a thoughtful PR and marketing strategy that converts is top of mind at this time of year, that's why this post lays out elements that work.

 Finally, the real origin story of “Black Friday” that most historians believe to be true takes place in Philadelphia.
 Back in the 1950s, police in the city of Philadelphia used the term to describe the chaos that ensued on the day after Thanksgiving, when hordes of suburban shoppers and tourists flooded into the city in advance of the big Army-Navy football game held on that Saturday every year.
 Not only would Philly cops not be able to take the day off, but they would have to work extra-long shifts dealing with the additional crowds and traffic.

 Black Friday has an interesting past, but today, it is known as one of the biggest and most important shopping days of the year.
-If your business wants to get in on the game or simply learn tips and tricks to apply to your marketing strategy, keep reading for more information on what your enterprise can do and use from the “retail holiday.”
+If your business wants to get in on the game or simply learn tips and tricks to apply to your marketing strategy, keep reading for more information on what your enterprise can do and use from the “retail holiday” - in terms of brick-and-mortar shopping as well as eCommerce.

 3 Black Friday Marketing Strategies

-If you are thinking of getting your business’ name out there this shopping season, you may want to engage in a bit of marketing.
+If you are thinking of getting your business’ name out there this shopping season, you may want to engage in marketing your Black Friday sales.
 Here are three tips to help you out:

-- Know Your Audience: Whether your business is hoping to acquire new customers or keep past clients loyal, knowing exactly who is in your target market is vital for successful marketing strategies to be effective.
+- Know Your Audience: Whether your business is hoping to acquire new customers or keep past clients loyal, knowing exactly who is in your target market is vital for a successful holiday shopping season.
 If you are going to offer discounts, take a look at your best and worst selling products.
 Reduce those two prices or even combine them for a 2-for-1 sale in hope customers will get both.
 This is a great opportunity to hook people with a product they already love and then expose them to a product they may not be familiar with.

-- Be Transparent: Thanks to the implementation of technology in advertising and social media marketing, customers are empowered to know where the best deals are.
+- Be Transparent: Thanks to the implementation of technology in advertising and marketing, customers are empowered to know where the best Black Friday deals are.
 Reeling in shoppers with false advertising could present a bad image of your company to the public regarding marketing ethics and standards.
 Save time by being upfront and honest about what deals are and aren’t included on Black Friday this year.

 Be sure to keep in mind that Black Friday is followed by newer traditions such as Small Business Saturday, Cyber Monday and Giving Tuesday.
 These newer holidays target shoppers that like to support local companies, accommodate online shoppers and philanthropic giving, and can provide an additional way to reach out to customers during the holiday season!